CLPSAW/Fractal-Space-Fan-Made-Level-Editor-Builds/README.md

 Created on August 15, 2025
 Notable features:
 - The first invisible mesh object [SWITCH]
+- Smooth Object Preview Rotation

 M3SH
 Created on November 12, 2025
 Notable features:
 - Invisible Mesh for EVERYTHING!
-- Objective Triggers
+- Objective Triggers = May cause the mysterious slowdown bug.
-- Mysterious Slowdown Bug, which might be caused by objectives.
 Another instance of the bug seemed to be caused by waypoints instead.

 SPIDER
 Created on January 24, 2026